Anguilla began accepting applications for entry from visitors wishing to travel to the island on August 21, 2020.

 Cuba is hoping to reopen its airports as soon as July 1, but that date is dependent on the trend of the country’s COVID-19 cases.
 American Airlines plans to begin operating four daily flights from Miami to Havana on July 7.

-On August 7, Dominica will open for tourism and will be accepting tourists from all nations to visit.
-Entry requirements will include bringing a negative COVID-19 PCR test no older than 72 hours of departure, and an online health questionnaire.
+Dominica reopened for tourism on August 7, .
+Entry requirements include bringing a negative COVID-19 PCR test no older than 72 hours of departure.

 Americans have been allowed to travel to the Dominican Republic since July 1.